cmusser/periodic/README.md

 	cargo run -- -f periodic.yaml

+## Pausing Tasks

+If a file named `paused.yaml` exists in the periodic process' current working directory and contains a YAML list of task names, tasks matching these names will not be run at the timeout interval.
+You can use this to pause some or all of the tasks specified in `periodic.yaml`.
+The file is read for every interval for all tasks, so changes will take effect the next time the task is scheduled to be run.

 ## Testing

+### Scripts
+The `test` directory contains some tests, which are referenced by both `periodic-sample.yaml` and `paused-sample.yaml`.

-There is a `test.sh` program you can use to try it out.
-This script simply sleeps a number of seconds and prints its start and end time.
+- `print-delay.sh`: This sleeps a number of seconds and prints its start and end time.
 By default, it sleeps for 5 seconds.
 If a file named `delay.txt` exists in the same directory, it will read a numeric value from that file.

-## Implementation Notes

-### Enforcing a Limit on the Number of Concurrent Processes per "Task"

-This demonstrates (or abuses) the technique capturing a variable that started life in the scope of a function in a longer-lived scope: the closure associated with a boxed future.

-Inside the `get_future()` function, a count of concurrently running processes is created, then explicitly moved into the `for_each()` closure, so that its ownership is transferred to the longer-lasting scope than begins when each periodic timeout occurs.
-It gets cloned before the `Command` future is created (along with the name of the task).
-WHen `then()` is called on the command, its closure captures the variable.
-At that point the counter can be decremented.
-It's done in this way so that the `for_each()` closture and the `then()` future can share a reference to this value.
-The former increments the value and the latter decrements it.

-One possible simplification is moving the counter clone into the command closure, rather than using `map()` to pass it in via an argument.
+- `print-multiline-stdout-stderr.sh`: prints 5 lines, alternating
+   between std stdout and stderr, sleeping a second between each.